rokid/node-webworker/README.md

 - `events` - the Node.js official `events` mirror module
 - `path` - the Node.js official `path` mirror module

-The other hand, you can also load your CommandJS file into the worker:
+The other hand, you can also load your CommonJS file into your worker:

 ```js
 const worker = new WebWorker(function(self) {